 Most Active - Unique Roamers Pod – when this permission is selected for a user, the user shall have access to Diameter data in the Most Active – Unique Roamers pod.

-Alarm Pod View– when this permission is selected for a user, the user shall have access to Diameter data in the Pod View pod.
+Alert Pod View– when this permission is selected for a user, the user shall have access to Diameter data in the Alert Pod View pod.

-Alarm Pod Update (restricted) – when this permission is selected for a user, the user shall have access to modify Diameter data in the Alarm Pod.
+Alert Pod Update (restricted) – when this permission is selected for a user, the user shall have access to modify Diameter data in the Alert Pod.

 Trending Traffic Pod– when this permission is selected for a user, the user shall have access to Diameter data in the Trending Traffic pod.